 Saving money is more about mindset and mentality than maths.
 Habits make you either spend or save money.

-That five thousand rupees you are spending on food home delivery monthly can definitely help you reach the goal of owning a car with cash.
-But only if you stop the habit of ordering food when you feel like and cooking a fresh meal for yourself.
+That thousand dollar you are spending on food home delivery monthly can definitely help you reach the goal of owning a car with cash.
+But only if you stop the habit of ordering food when you feel like and cook a fresh meal for yourself.

 And it is never late to start.
 So, your saving for a new car starts today.